 Middle East7.8%5% – 15%

-Understanding VAT Exemptions and Zero-Rating
+What Are VAT Exemptions and Zero-Rating?

 Almost every African country that levies VAT also provides relief on essential goods.
 There are two main mechanisms: